If you have been using low-quality, illegal add-ons to watch TV shows and movies on Kodi, STOP!

 Download Even More Content for Kodi

-These legal Kodi add-ons should mean you never run out of content, but if you’re still looking for more, we’ve previously covered how to watch live TV on Kodi.
+These legal Kodi add-ons should mean you never run out of content, but if you’re still looking for more, we’ve previously detailed how to watch live TV on Kodi.
+And did you know that Kodi can double up as a console for playing retro games?

-And if you would like more information about any of the technical details we briefly touched upon in the above article, be sure to read our beginners guide to setting up and using Kodi.
+If you would like more information about any of the technical details we have briefly touched on above, be sure to read our beginner’s guide to setting up and using Kodi.